Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 12
+## Century 12 -> 13

-> _The password for Century13 is the description of the computer designated as a Domain Controller within this domain PLUS the name of the file on the desktop._
+> The password for Century13 is the description of the computer designated as a Domain Controller within this domain PLUS the name of the file on the desktop.

 ```powershell
 PS C:\users\century12\desktop> Get-ADComputer UTW -Properties Description